 ♦ Tools to capture and store data: In emergencies, it is recommended to use RApp to collect reception and registration data, which is then synchronized to proGres.
 The use of BIMS is recommended; where necessary, instead of collecting 10 fingers and 2 irises, the operation can opt to use just one modality to speed up registration processes while ensuring accountability.

-♦ Key steps in the process (to be elaborated in SOPs): It is recommended to insert a process flow chart in the strategy that briefly explains each step of the registration process and related staffing roles and responsibilities.
+♦ Key steps in the process (to be elaborated in SOPs): It is recommended to insert a process flow chart (see also the example SOP in Module 3.5) in the strategy that briefly explains each step of the registration process and related staffing roles and responsibilities.
 In particular, foreseen identification and referral procedures for persons with specific needs should be set out in the strategy.
 Where referral processes are not yet in place, they should be established to the extent possible with protection colleagues and health/other partners, to be further developed as the capacity to handle referrals increases.
 Data quality must be monitored throughout the registration process.
 Data capture should be reviewed by dedicated staff, prior to the finalization of registration and issuance of documentation.

 → 3.3 Fraud management and complaints mechanisms